axoflow/axosyslog-core-docs/content/install/helm/_index.md

     helm repo update
     ```

 1. Install the chart.
 The following command installs `axosyslog-collector` into the `default` namespace.
 For the list of configurable parameters and their default values, see {{% xref "/install/helm/helm-chart-parameters.md" %}}.
+If you want to use disk-buffers, see also [How to use disk-buffers in containers and Kubernetes]({{< relref "#disk-buffer-container-kubernetes" >}}).

     ```bash
     helm install --generate-name axosyslog/axosyslog-collector